Picture Gallery

 Photo

 A Sun Sports Day, c.1952.
-Sports Day involved sack, potato, and obstacle races, the ladies’ relay, high-jump competitions, distance racing (220 yards, 440 yards, the Printers’ Mile...), and many other attractions, including the de rigueur bathing beauty contest.
-The latter was judged, on different occasions, by the fashion artists of the Daily Express and Woman’s Own, and by representatives of Vogue magazine.
-The games were sometimes opened by celebrities, who also handed out the prizes, and one year (1950) Sun’s Sports Day was photographed by, and presumably featured in, Picture Post.
+Sports Day involved sack, potato, and obstacle races, the ladies' relay, high-jump competitions, distance racing (220 yards, 440 yards, the Printers' Mile...), and many other attractions, including the de rigueur bathing beauty contest.
+The latter was judged, on different occasions, by the fashion artists of the Daily Express and of Woman's Own, and by representatives of Vogue magazine.
+The Sports Day was sometimes opened by celebrities, who also handed out the prizes.
+One year (1950), Sun's Sports Day was photographed by, and presumably featured in, Picture Post.
 (Supplied by Basil Boden)

 Photo